luisrubio/tweeter/readme.md

 1. Clone this repo
 2. run `npm install` to install dependencies for server
-3. run `npm run clien-install` to install dependencies for client
+3. run `npm run client-install` to install dependencies for client
 4. create key_dev.js file in the config folder and add:

 ```